October Quarterly Membership Meeting | Investing in Change: A Funder’s Guide to Supporting Advocacy

 ICoF Meeting Policy: Each ICoF member organization is given one free registration and is charged $25 per each additional attendee.

-Speaker: Abby Levine, Director of Bolder Adocacy at the Alliance for Justice
+Speaker: Abby Levine, Director of Bolder Advocacy at the Alliance for Justice

 Before going off to college, Abby lived in five states and Canada.
 This was the perfect preparation for her work at Alliance for Justice where she has conducted trainings for hundreds of nonprofits in 41 states, the District of Columbia, and even Mexico City since joining the team in April 2004.
 Can you guess which states she has not visited…yet?